HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/community_provisioning.md

 -   Google Android 6 or later.
 -   Apple iOS 13 or later.

-**Note:**

-Starting with HCL Sametime version 11, the browser client will display a QR code that can be used to configure the HCL Sametime client for Android or iOS.
-Once logged into the browser client, open Settings and then **Configure Mobile Client.** The QR code displayed will represent a secure community configuration for the Sametime proxy server and port that the browser is connected to.
-The QR code will also include the users’ ID and a default community name of Sametime.
-The user will only need to follow the instructions to scan the code and enter their password before connecting with a mobile device.
+**Note:** Starting with HCL Sametime version 11, the browser client displays a QR code that can be used to configure the HCL Sametime client for Android or iOS.
+Once logged into the browser client, open Settings and then **Configure Mobile Client.** The QR code displayed represents a secure community configuration for the Sametime proxy server and port that the browser is connected to.
+The QR code also includes the users’ ID and a default community name of Sametime.
+The user only needs to follow the instructions to scan the code and enter their password before connecting with a mobile device.

 If you wish to use a different community name or perhaps the mobile clients need to connect through an authenticating proxy, the administrator can create a custom provisioning URL using the information contained in this article and then configure the Sametime proxy to display the QR code for the custom provisioning URL rather than the default one mentioned above.